howl-editor/howl/bundles/tomorrow-themes/README.md

 The bundle itself is under the following copyright:

-Copyright 2012-2013 Nils Nordman <nino at nordman.org>
+Copyright 2012-2015 The Howl Developers

 Both the bundle and the tomorrow themes are licensed under: